iluvjava/Maths/Notebook 2.0/Machine Learning (CSE 546++)/SGD.md

 [[Coordinate Descend]]
-We continue the sage for gradient descend, and here, we will be looking at another popular gradient descend algorithm used for machine learning.
+We continue the saga for gradient descend, and here, we will be looking at another popular gradient descend algorithm used for machine learning.

 ---
 ### **Intro**